 From User to Storyteller

 Technogym is another brand I work with who understand this new reality.
 They are one of the world’s leading manufacturers of fitness equipment.
 If you have been in any decent gym recently, it is likely you have worked out on one of their machines.
-To date they have largely been a B2B company, supplying gyms, hotels and workplaces all over the world with wellness equipment.
+Historically, they had been a B2B company, supplying gyms, hotels and workplaces all over the world with wellness equipment.
 But they also wanted to recruit brand fans at the consumer level.
 The fitness community was of course perfect for that OUR WORLD strategy, and with their Let’s Move & Donate Food campaign, they bring together the key trends of P2P, Sustainability and Gamification.

-Each user registered their ‘moves’ using the unique personal ‘key’ that can be docked into every Technogym machine, with the ‘moves’ later translating in to food donations to those in need.
+Each user registered their ‘moves’ using the unique personal ‘key’ (and later the App) that can be docked into every Technogym machine, with the ‘moves’ later translating in to food donations to those in need.
 Each pull of the rowing machine, each metre jogged on the treadmill, each stair-master step recorded.
 Users compete against others in their gyms for the most ‘moves’.
 Gyms challenged other gyms in their area to a showdown.
 Countries fought to be at the top of the league table.
 And it was all shared on social media platforms by the users themselves.
 The brand had become part of THEIR world, and the users were telling the brand story to each other.
 And this is how a B2B brand makes that leap into the consumer world.

 Be Part of Their World

 Have a think about how you can start to strategize about becoming a more relevant part of your brand users’ world, pushing your way into that P2P space.